-National recording Artist Corinthia Cromwell has been known to astound audiences with her skillful and passionate performances as a gospel, jazz, and R&B saxophonist, vocalist, composer, Multi-instrumentalist and band leader.
-With two internationally released CD recordings and three International single releases from her latest recordings under her belt, Corinthia has been established as one of the most anointed musicians of this era.
+Rarer than a natural blue diamond, national recording Artist Corinthia Cromwell is among the elite.
+She is cut from a mold unlike any other with her gifts, talents, and abilities to excel in several genres of music.
+She has been known to astound audiences with her skillful and passionate performances as a gospel, jazz, and R&B saxophonist, vocalist, composer, multi-instrumentalist, and band leader.
+With two internationally released CD recordings and four international single releases under her belt, Corinthia has been established as one of the most anointed musicians of this era.

-Cromwell has performed on stage and in concert with some of the music industry’s most notable artists to include Grammy winning saxophonist Kirk Whalum, the late Wayman Tisdale, Grammy winning trumpeter Wynton Marsalis, pianist extraordinaire Cyrus Chestnut, Jazz Violinist Ken Ford, jazz saxophonist Marion Meadows, R&B Artist Maysa Leak and K’Jon, Gospel artist Maurette Brown-Clark, The incomparable Clark Sisters, Tramaine Hawkins, Richard Smallwood just to name a few.
-As a producer, she has written and produced all of her music as well as music for other artists in the genre of gospel and R&B music.
+Cromwell has performed on stage and in concert with some of the music industry’s most notable artists to include Grammy winning saxophonist Kirk Whalum, the late Wayman Tisdale, Grammy winning trumpeter Wynton Marsalis, pianist extraordinaire Cyrus Chestnut, jazz saxophonist Marion Meadows, R&B Artist Maysa Leak and K’Jon, Gospel artist Maurette Brown-Clark, the incomparable Clark Sisters, Tramaine Hawkins, and Richard Smallwood just to name a few.
+As a producer, she has written and produced all her music as well as music for other artists in the genre of gospel, jazz, and R&B.

 Cromwell’s 2011 release of “Peace of Mind, Outside the Lines”, continues to receive rave reviews for the artistry and anointing of this work as this CD “seamlessly marries her twin affection for Gospel and Jazz”.
 “The record is actually separated into two sides-one of spiritually uplifting praise and worship, one of silky soft jazz.
 Think of it in terms of vinyl; flip it over and another world is waiting” says one writer from the All About Jazz publications.

-Her self-produced releases in 2016 Trinity 3:1 and Great Day have blessed audiences from all over the world to include UK, Switzerland, Japan, Sweden, Canada and France and Great Day was #1 for 6 weeks in January, 2016 in London.
+Several of Her self-produced music have blessed audiences from all over the world to include UK, Switzerland, Japan, Sweden, Canada and France and her single Great Day was #1 for 6 weeks in January 2016 in London.

-Other accolades and accomplishments of Cromwell include 2011 Up and coming Jazz Artist of the year by the Baltimore Jazz awards, she was honored in 2008 by Senator Rice of the State of New Jersey and received the Senate Resolution for her significant contributions in the field of entertainment and honored by the NANBPWC, Inc and received the “Living Women History Makers’ Community Award in music.
+Other accolades and accomplishments include being honored in 2008 by Senator Rice of the State of New Jersey and received the Senate Resolution for her significant contributions in the field of entertainment and honored by the NANBPWC, Inc and received the “Living Women History Makers’ Community Award in music.

 Corinthia is truly an artist that is salt and light and exemplifies the true meaning of “Changing the Atmosphere”.